-The Department of Ophthalmology will consider Ophthalmic Assistants, Certified Ophthalmic Assistants, Certified Ophthalmic Techs and Certified Ophthalmic Medical Techs for this role.
-Varying levels of experience and education will be required for specific job titles.
+The Department of Ophthalmology will consider Ophthalmic Assistants, Certified Ophthalmic Assistants, Certified Ophthalmic Techs and Certified Ophthalmic Medical Technologists for this role.
+Varying levels of Experience and Education will be required for specific job titles.

-Assists ophthalmologists in treatment and care of patients by performing a variety of technical duties.
+Assists ophthalmologists in treatment and care of patients by performing variety of technical duties.

 Obtains medical histories of patients, including past ocular history, family history, previous adverse drug reactions and allergies, systemic illnesses, and current medications.